Tibialis Posterior Pathologies

 Tibialis posterior tendinopathy can often be mistaken as a chronic rolled ankle as symptoms include pain and swelling along the inside of the ankle and arch following the course of the tendon.
-Therefore, it is important to go to a foot specialist for proper diagnosis.
+Therefore, it is important to go to a foot expert for proper diagnosis.
 In many cases the pain may be present when walking, running or during extended periods of standing and commonly there will be pain and weakness to rise onto your toes.
 There can also be flattening/collapse of the arch, outward pointing of the foot and an inward rolling of the ankle

 What causes Tibialis Posterior Tendinopathy?

 Tibialis posterior tendinopathy is the term given to any inflammation or degeneration to the posterior tibial tendon.
 Due to the large amount of force that goes through this tendon, the most common cause of tibialis posterior tendinopathy is overuse or sudden injury.
 Overuse leads to inflammation of the tendon and tendon sheath, which over time can often lead to degeneration (tendinosis) of the tendon.
 More causes consist of: